tanziltonmoy/Cloud-Computing---Real-time-Data-Integration-and-Analytics-Platform-on-AWS-for-IoT-Applications/README.md

 - When the push button is pressed, the ESP32 activates the MQ3 Alcohol Sensor.
 - If alcohol is detected above the threshold level, the system prevents the vehicle’s engine from starting by changing the Servo Angle.
 - Real-time GPS Location tracking by using Google cloud Geolocation.
-- Sends real-time data to AWS IoT Core, which is processed and analyzed through AWS Lambda.
+- Sends real-time data to AWS IoT Core, which is processed and analyzed through AWS da.
 - Triggers an Amazon SNS notification to a predefined contact list.
 - Logs the event in Amazon DynamoDB for record-keeping.
 - Real-time Data Monitoring and visualization on Amazon IoT Sitewise.